 Slovenian citizenship for investors

-I have been told that, in response to countries like Latvia that allow investors to obtain second residency merely by making a six-figure bank deposit, the Slovenian government allows “persons of means” to bypass the requirement to start a company by showing bank statements proving sufficient funds.
+In response to countries like Latvia that allow investors to obtain residency merely by making a six-figure bank deposit, the Slovenian government allows “persons of means” to bypass the requirement to start a company.

 Slovenian citizenship by descent